 Jester marigolds pop out of the foliage and add brightness to the garden of Sharon and Dave Pulinski in West Seneca.

 Ann Detzler sent us these two photos of ivy that is doing something unusal— It’s flowering.
 The ivy is in the yard of her niece, Laurie Galasso, in Depew.
-Galasso said she bought the plant about 15 years and for 10 years did nothing extraordinary.
-Then about five years ago it flowered and has been flowering every year since.
+Galasso said she bought the plant about 15 years and for 10 years did nothing extraordinary, but starting about five years ago, it has flowered every year.
 “I don’t know why and I don’t know how,” Galasso said.
 “I thought it was just an English ivy.”
 She adds that the bees love it.

 Here’s another view of Laurie Galasso’s flowering ivy.

 Kathi and Craig Schwab sent us pictures that they took of their garden during this year’s Ken-Ton Garden Tour in July.
 The first shows a view from their garden during the nighttime portion of the walk, and below is a view from during the day.
 “Once again, Ken-Ton’s garden tour was a success and we got such great feedback on the Saturday Night Lights,” Kathi said.
 “This was our second year for the night lights tour and we had 25 gardens registered for it.
 We had close to 70 gardens for the daytime tour.”